 The following day we split up with the team.
 The guys went forward to the Bulgarian border.
 Two of us went looking for a bicycle shop in Pitesti.
 We first went to the Decathlon shop, but they didn’t have the required brake pads.

 We spent hours searching for an open bicycle shop.
 Finally, we found one!
 Max from Velomax Cycles saved our day and possibly the whole journey for me.

 He didn’t have exact brake pads for my Cinelli bicycle.
 But he found a workaround on how to customize another model.

 All day long we were catching up with folks in the front.
 The terrain was completely flat, so we pushed ourselves to the max.
 After making 180 kilometers in the evening we reached the Danube and the Bulgarian border.

 Did we manage to catch up with the group?
 No. But they arrived 10 minutes before us.
 So we were close all the time.

 An intensive Sunday in Romania was the hottest so far.
 The temperature hit 40 degrees Celsius during midday.
 Cycling in such conditions can be exhausting, but we survived with enough water and nutrition.

 A tipSummers in Romania are very hot.
 Don’t forget to have sunscreen and drink enough water, and electrolytes.

 As a reward, we got an apartment in the countryside with a swimming pool and cold beer.
 It was a deserved, relaxing moment for us.
-The last evening in Romania we stayed in the backyard enjoying water procedures, local cuisine and some guitar music.
+On the last evening in Romania, we stayed in the backyard enjoying water procedures, local cuisine, and some guitar music.

-I have a brightest memories and a wish to come back again to cycle in Romania.
-But for this time the Bulgaria waited us ahead.
+I have the brightest memories and a wish to come back again to cycle in Romania.
+But for this time Bulgaria waited for us ahead.